Apple Pulls 'The New York Times' From Its App Store In China

 For Apple, China is a key production location and sales market.
 But iPhone sales have slumped there in recent years.
 In May, Apple invested $1 billion in Chinese ride-hailing app Didi Chuxing.

 The company has, in the past, removed other media apps from its App Store, but none as prominent as The Times, according to the newspaper.
-And it's far from the first time when a tech company cooperated with the Chinese government to suppress content, as the industry generally complies with local regulations around the world.
+And it's far from the first time that a tech company cooperated with the Chinese government to suppress content, as the industry generally complies with local regulations around the world.

-In 2016, The New York Times reported that Facebook quietly developed software that could prevent posts from appearing in people's news feeds in specific parts of China, going further than the typical practice by U.S. Internet companies to blocking certain content after it's posted.
+In 2016, The New York Times reported that Facebook quietly developed software that could prevent posts from appearing in people's news feeds in specific parts of China, going further than the typical practice by U.S. Internet companies to block certain content after it's posted.

 The newspaper also reported, just last month, on "a hidden bounty of perks, tax breaks and subsidies in China that supports the world's biggest iPhone factory" — billions of dollars' worth of incentives at the heart of Apple's phone production.